 Thresholds and criteria for environmental impact assessments

-[Alt.1

-When States have reasonable grounds for believing that planned activities under their jurisdiction or control [may cause substantial pollution of or significant and harmful changes to] [are likely to have more than a minor or transitory effect on] the marine environment [in areas beyond national jurisdiction], they shall, [individually or collectively,] as far as practicable, [assess the potential effects of such activities on the marine environment] [ensure that the potential effects of such activities on the marine environment are assessed].]

 [Alt.2

-1. When States Parties have reasonable grounds for believing that planned activities under their jurisdiction or control are likely to have more than a minor or transitory effect on the marine environment, they shall conduct a[n] [initial] [simplified] environmental impact assessment on the potential effects of such activities on the marine environment in the manner provided in this Part.
+1. When States Parties have reasonable grounds for believing that planned activities under their jurisdiction or control are likely to have more than a minor or transitory effect on the marine environment and ecosystem, they shall determine the potential impact of those activities pursuant to Article 30

-2. When States Parties have reasonable grounds for believing that planned activities under their jurisdiction or control may cause substantial pollution of or significant and harmful changes to the marine environment, they shall [conduct] [ensure that] a [full] [comprehensive] environmental impact assessment [is conducted] on the potential effects of such activities on the marine environment [and ecosystems] and shall [communicate] [submit] the results of such assessments [for technical review] in the manner provided in this Part.]
+2. When States Parties have reasonable grounds for believing, through the process outlined in Paragraph 1 or otherwise, that planned activities under their jurisdiction or control may cause a significant adverse impact on the marine environment and ecosystem, , or the effects are unknown or poorly understood, they shall [ensure that] a [comprehensive] environmental impact assessment [is conducted] on the potential effects of such activities on the marine environment [and ecosystems] and shall [submit] the results of such assessments [for technical review] in the manner provided in this Part.]

-[Alt.3

-Environmental impact assessments shall be conducted in accordance with the threshold and criteria [set out in this Part and as further elaborated upon pursuant to the procedure set out in paragraph […] [, which shall be developed by the [Scientific and Technical [Body] [Network]]].

 Article 25